 6. Watch a Rogue Theatre production in the dark in Tehidy Woods

 We loved the performance that Rogue Theatre took to Tehidy Woods and they continue to put together enchanting performances that take you on surprising tours through beautiful Cornish locations.
-It takes theatre to a whole new level of experience.

 7. Try some fresh Cornish crab at the Rum and Crab Shack in St Ives